-Sandee is a leader in the local and state child care communities, serving as the Chair of San Francisco’s Child Care Policy and Advisory Council, on the Citizen’s Advisory Committee for the San Francisco Office of Early Care & Education, and recently elected to the Board of the California Child Care Resource & Referral Network.
+Sandee is a leader in the local and state child care communities.
+She serves as both Chair of the Policy & Legislation Committee and as a member of the Executive Committee of San Francisco’s Child Care Policy and Advisory Council (CPAC).
+She is also on the Citizen’s Advisory Committee for the San Francisco Office of Early Care & Education, and she was recently elected to the Board of the California Child Care Resource & Referral Network.

 Sandee is a career long-non-profit executive and leader.
 Prior to Children’s Council, Sandee served as Executive Director, Chief Operating Officer, and Chief Financial and Administrative Officer at the Jewish Community Center of San Francisco and Vice President for Finance and Administration at the San Francisco Art Institute.